dikshasharma24/php12/README.md

 # php12
-to practice php
+to practice html
 name of language:-php
-creator simran
+creator raji